Autonomies: Plot summary

 During the events Elka accuses her father of organizing the kidnapping for political purposes to scorch the proposal of a union between the religious autonomy and the secular State of Israel.
 Independently of her father, she cooperates with Batia, which leads to criticism of her father which causes the Rebbe's health to deteriorate and to return to his community in the town of Kreinitz in Europe.
 This is where he also plans to reunite the kidnapped girl with her biological parents, but after his daughter tells the media that she is renouncing her claim to her daughter, he demands the return the child to her adoptive parents.
 The two parents leave for Europe to take the child back from the kidnappers.
 The girl gets away from her abductors, Broide and Anna.
 She is reunited at the local police station with both her adoptive and biological parents, where the adoptive parents then take her home with them.

 In the meantime, the Rebbe dies, and Broide and Anna continue on a journey into Europe without the child.
 They are involved in a fatal train accident in which Anna dies and Broide is seriously injured.
 The body of a dead passenger is mistakenly identified as the body of Broide, and a message is transmitted to his ex-wife, who is married to Brody's friend Leibish.
 Broide struggles with his demons and meets the late Rebbe in a vision and responds to his request for absolution.
-Then he wakes up and returns to the ultra-orthodox autonomy.
+Then he wakes up and returns to the Haredi autonomy.
 Upon returning he realizes that his ex-wife has remarried.
 He enters a Beit Midrash of a yeshiva and finds himself in a struggle between those who refuse to join the army and the Israeli Defence Force who are in the autonomy as part of the plan to annex the autonomy to the secular State of Israel.
-He becomes a conscientious objector and martyrs himself in opposition to the draft of Ultra-Orthodox men.
+He becomes a conscientious objector and martyrs himself in opposition to the draft of Haredi men.